Ocean passage to Lord Howe Island

 There is nothing quite like the feeling of adventure, freedom, and accomplishment when you sail across an ocean to a stunning and remote destination.

-Our January start date begins in Hobart, Tasmania cruises up the Tasmanian coast and out to Lord Howe Island before returning to finish at Middle Harbour Yacht Club in Sydney.
+Our January start date begins in Hobart, Tasmania.
+We cruise up the Tasmanian coast and out to Lord Howe Island before returning to finish at Middle Harbour Yacht Club in Sydney.

 Our February and April courses usually make a coastal hop to Eden, followed by an ocean passage to Lord Howe Island and a direct return passage to Sydney to finish at Middle Harbour Yacht Club.